Can I Claim Compensation for Non-Freezing Cold Injury?

 Our client and his course mates were subjected to beastings, involving staying in very cold rivers for extended periods of time.
 Further, our client was not provided with winter kit for the exercise, which would have provided him with some protection from the cold conditions.

 Following his diagnosis and downgrade to medically non-deployable, our client was concerned that he was likely to be the subject of a medical discharge.
-He contacted our Personal Injury Solicitors that specialise in Military Accident Claims for free legal advice about making a claim for compensation.
+He contacted our Personal Injury Solicitors that specialise in Military Claims for free legal advice about making a claim for compensation.

 We submitted details of the claim to the MOD and they initially responded by denying liability.
 After further communications, an offer was made to compromise the case on a 75% / 25% basis, in our client’s favour.
 If accepted, this would have meant the client would have received 75% of his full entitlement to damages.
 On our advice, the offer was not accepted and we subsequently negotiated a settlement for our client in the sum of £350,000 at a joint settlement meeting with the Ministry of Defence.